HoussemDs/Agriculture_website/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Thanks to [Dataset Provider] for the agricultural satellite imagery
+- Thanks to kaggle for the  satellite imagery
-- The segmentation model architecture is based on [Reference Paper]
+- The segmentation model architecture is based on unet
 - Streamlit for the interactive web application framework